bookbinder/like-burning-incense/README.md

 [this Google Drive link](
 https://drive.google.com/drive/folders/1ygq5PmqaLeVCf3xUOsLA-igjyIiH6In_?usp=sharing).
 Currently contains complete organ and cantor scores for Weeks 1-4 in Ordinary Time with Sunday Gospel Canticles for weeks 2-33, as well as psalm tones.

+# Update: May 2025

+I'm making progress on the seasons of Advent, Lent, and Easter, and have started working on the Sanctoral.
+I should have Morning Prayer for those seasons finished in half a year.
+I made it easier to transpose the antiphons and accompaniments for the corresponding psalm.
+Antiphons with six flats in the original antiphonary are now transposed down a semi-tone to one flat.
+When I finish this, then it should be relatively easy to create a new version of the Psalter containing the Gethsemani antiphons matched with Gregorian (instead of Gethsemani) psalm tones.

 # About

 *“Like Burning Incense”* (LBI) is the name of an antiphonary for the Liturgy of